opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Distorts the Source content according to the brightness variation of the node content connected to the Warper input handle, that is used as a displacement map image affecting the Source content.

-The amount of distortion is controlled by the Intensity value; the  of the warp, by the Size of the displacement map grid; the sharpen option allows you to decrease the blur on the final result.
+The amount of distortion is controlled by the Intensity value; the detail of the warp, by the Size of the displacement map grid; the Sharpen option allows you to decrease the blur on the final result.

 .. _gradients: